Common Digital Marketing Terms Defined …

-In the world of Search Engine Optimisation, a vast majority of the words used are industry-specify and acronyms, it can be hard to get around all the jargon so here are some of the most common terms that you will come across.
+In the world of Digital Marketing, a vast majority of the words used are industry-specify and acronyms, it can be hard to get around all the jargon so here are some of the most common terms that you will come across.

 A permanent server redirect – usually a result of a change of address for a web page.